This post may contain affiliate links. Please read my disclosure policy.

 Make the Margarita

-- Measure the tequila, lime juice, blueberry syrup and triple sec into the glass section of a Boston shaker.
+- Measure the tequila, lime juice, blueberry syrup and triple sec into the bottom section of a Boston Shaker.
 Add 3 or 4 ice cubes, place the metal glass on top, give it a firm tap, turn it so that the glass side is up, and shake vigorously, until the metal is nicely frosted.
 Keeping the glass side up, tap the side of the metal glass on the edge of the counter to release it.

 - Pour the drink into the rimmed glass, plop in a couple more ice cubes, some berries and slice or two of lime.